maciej-markowski/demo/readme.md

 # Usage #

-(Linux)
+*see prerequisites*

 > runme.sh

-(Windows subsystem for Linux)  <-- please note known issues section!
-> runme_wsl.sh

 # Prerequsites #

+0. Machine with *Linux* or *Windows + Windows Subsystem for Linux enabled*

 1. Installed and executables added to PATH: ##
    - vagrant
    - virtualbox
    - ansible
-For Windows subsystem for Linux, vagrant and ansible are installed in WSL, virtualbox on Windows.
+For Windows subsystem for Linux, vagrant and ansible are installed in WSL, Virtualbox on Windows.

 2. Place your public key in openssh format into files directory as key.pub

+3. If you want, you can adjust variables in *variable* file

-3. Add centos-demo.example.com to /etc/hosts so it can be resolved to whatever IP address is assigned to VM i.e.:
+4. Add <<VM_NAME>>.example.com to /etc/hosts so it can be resolved to whatever IP address is assigned to VM i.e.:
 > 192.168.57.10	centos-demo.example.com www.centos-demo.example.com

  # known issues #